lightning/bolts/03-transactions.md

 A p2wpkh input is at least 67 bytes (depending on the signature length):

 - 36 bytes for the previous output (32 bytes hash + 4 bytes index)
+- 4 bytes for the sequence
 - 1 byte for the script sig length
-- 4 bytes for the sequence
-- 26 bytes for the witness (with the 75% segwit discount applied):
+- 26 bytes for the witness (rounded down from 26.75, with the 75% segwit discount applied):
   - 1 byte for the items count
   - 1 byte for the signature length
   - 71 bytes for the signature